 In FY 2017/18, the Student Success Initiative expanded to a statewide grant with 51 participating libraries.
 In FY 2018/19, it has further expanded to over 68 libraries.

-As a result of the work of the pilot libraries, PLP has created a Student Success Initiative Implementation Resource Toolkit of tested approaches that public libraries can use to establish relationships with schools and school districts, Memorandum of Understandings (MOUs), introductory letters and marketing which can be duplicated, as well as case studies from the libraries about their efforts throughout the year.
+As a result of the work of the pilot libraries, PLP has created two toolkits: Student Success Initiative Implementation Resource Toolkit and the Student Success Resource Toolkit: A Guide to Implementing and Sustaining School-Library Partnerships.
+The toolkits include tested approaches that public libraries can use to establish relationships with schools and school districts, Memorandum of Understandings (MOUs), introductory letters and marketing which can be duplicated, as well as case studies from the libraries about their efforts throughout the year.

 Below is the presentation at the 2017 California Library Association Conference about the Student Success Initiative